mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

   body="Add, change and delete CSS without unexpected consequences and avoid dead code."
 />

-This confidence boost is especially vital for teams.
-Not everybody has a comprehensive understanding of CSS and deadlines can get in the way of quality.
-With CSS-in-JS our codebase stays clean and we avoid common CSS frustrations (e.g. class name collisions).
+Teams especially benefit from this confidence boost.
+I cannot expect everybody to have a comprehensive understanding of CSS.
+On top of that, deadlines can get in the way of quality.

+With CSS-in-JS our codebase stays clean and we avoid common CSS frustrations like class name collisions.

 <Lesson
-  title="Better Teamwork"
+  title="Enhanced Teamwork"
-  body="Keep your codebase clean and avoid common bugs, regardeless of experience levels."
+  body="Keep your codebase clean and avoid common CSS bugs, regardeless of experience levels."
 />

-Since styles are bound to a specific component, I always know what is affecting it.
-I can come back two years after first writing some code and I will know exactly what is going on.
+I always know why a component looks the way it does since the styles that affect it are right there.
+I can come back years after styling a component and I will know exactly what is going on.

 <Lesson
   title="Painless maintenance"